Worker cooperative: Traditional business transitions

-External Finance Firm Investment
+External finance firm investment

-Most finance firms that specialize in providing capital for worker cooperatives are Cooperative Funds and Community Development Financial Institutions (CDFI's).
-CDFI's often do not supply the majority of finance for cooperatives, but act as collateral for other forms of investment and/or as support for another form of finance.
-Additionally, many cooperatives utilize external finance for improvements to their physical capital in order to improve productivity.
+Most financial institutions that specialize in providing capital to worker cooperatives are cooperative funds and Community Development Financial Institutions (CDFIs).
+CDFIs often do not supply the majority of financing for cooperatives, but act as collateral for other forms of investment or as support for another form of finance.
+Additionally, many cooperatives utilize external financing to improve their physical capital and productivity.
 Several U.S. CDFIs include the Cooperative Fund of New England, the Common Wealth Revolving Loan Fund, the Shared Capital Cooperative of Minneapolis, and Capital Impact Partners.

 In France, worker cooperatives contribute funds to the SOCODEN (Société coopérative de développement et d'entraide), a cooperative financial institution that finances developing and struggling cooperatives.
-Additionally, this fund provides collateral for other sources of funding and subsidies for interests on loans for these cooperatives.
+Additionally, this fund provides collateral for other sources of funding and subsidies for interest on loans to these cooperatives.

-Direct Public Offerings
+Direct public offerings

-Direct Public Offerings (DPO's) are loans or donations generated either socially by communities or individually by both accredited and non-accredited investors.
-The voting rights that this investment produces for the community or investor varies depending on the cooperative and offering type.
+Direct public offerings (DPOs) are loans or donations generated either collectively by communities or individually by accredited and non-accredited investors.
+The voting rights that this investment produces for the community or investor vary depending on the cooperative and offering type.
 This form of financing is especially popular with cooperatives that provide services to local communities.
-One of the primary attributes of DPO's that attract cooperatives is that by advertising investment opportunities to local communities, the firm not only generates financial capital but it also employs an efficient method of advertising that keeps the community engaged in the firm's products and success.
-For cooperatives undergoing an ownership transition, DPO's are often a source of financial support to the initial loan of the retiring owner.
-Examples of firms that have utilized Direct Public Offerings for financial support are Real Pickles and the CERO Cooperative.
+By advertising investment opportunities to local communities, the firm generates financial capital and keeps the community engaged with the firm's products and success.
+For cooperatives undergoing an ownership transition, DPOs are often a source of financial support for the retiring owner's initial loan.
+Examples of firms that have utilized direct public offerings for financial support include Real Pickles and the CERO Cooperative.

-Peer Financing
+Peer financing

-Many worker cooperatives utilize surplus profits to provide loans or establish offering funds in order to support other developing or struggling cooperatives.
-These funds are also used as collateral for other forms of finance by cooperatives in need.
-Examples of Peer Financing in the U.S. include the Evergreen Cooperatives, the Share Capital Cooperative, and the Valley Alliance of Worker Cooperatives.
+Many worker cooperatives utilize surplus profits to provide loans or establish funds to support other developing or struggling cooperatives.
+These funds are also used as collateral for other forms of financing by cooperatives in need.
+Examples of peer financing in the U.S. include the Evergreen Cooperatives, the Share Capital Cooperative, and the Valley Alliance of Worker Cooperatives.

-In Italy, large cooperative federations utilize excess profits to develop peer financing funds that not only financially assist other cooperatives, but are also used for workers' training programs and for research into cooperatives.
+In Italy, large cooperative federations utilize excess profits to develop peer financing funds, which are also used for worker training programs and research into cooperatives.

-France's worker cooperatives, otherwise known as sociétés coopératives et participatives (SCOPs), are required to allocate a small portion of profits to a financial fund for other French worker cooperatives in cooperative federations.
+France's worker cooperatives, also known as sociétés coopératives et participatives (SCOPs), are required to allocate a small portion of their profits to a financial fund for other French worker cooperatives in cooperative federations.